-The following reflects the classification of expenses for Enterprises by both the underlying nature of the expense and function, as of December 31, 2018.
+The following reflects the classification of expenses for Enterprises by both the underlying nature of the expense and function, for the year ended December 31, 2019.
 An individual expense is allocated to the underlying activity through which it was incurred.
 Bank and credit card fees, payroll benefits, depreciation, rent and occupancy for Enterprises have been allocated among the divisions and supporting services benefited.
-Enterprises has excluded income taxes totaling \$1,068,369 from functional expenses below.
+Enterprises has excluded a federal income tax expense totaling \$305,189 for the year ended December 31, 2019, from functional expenses below.